 Customers that have submitted a rebate application and have questions about that application call 1-877-285-7824.
+In addition, Distribution is currently working with EFI to develop and implement an Online Services portal for customers.
+This portal will provide for a Client Dashboard & Reporting Portal, e-mail based application status updates to customers, as well as a web-based status page.
 Customers that have a question, problem or request pertaining to Distribution call the Company's Customer Response Center.
 In the Buffalo area, that phone number is 716-686-6123 and in all other areas that phone number is 1-800-365-3234.